Guide on Section 17 of CGST Act - Apportionment of Input Tax credit and blocked credits

 life insurance and health insurance

-However, ITC is allowable if above supplies are used for making outward taxable supplies
+Proviso - ITC is allowable if above supplies are used for making outward taxable supplies

-where an inward supply of such goods or/and services is used for making an outward taxable supply of the same category of goods or/and services or as an element of a taxable composite or mixed supply.
+for making an outward taxable supply of the same category of goods or services or both or

 Blocked ITC